cmda-vr/documentation/methods/guidelines.md

 ### Design

 * Understanding the physiological effects of virtual reality design, and following these guidelines, is critical to making your app a success and ensuring that users avoid simulator sickness.
-* Establishing familiarity; As a new medium, users may not be familiar with virtual reality interactions yet.
+* Establishing familiarity: As a new medium, users may not be familiar with virtual reality interactions yet.

 #### Physiological considerations
 Motion sickness is caused by the disparity between what one feels and what one expects to feel.